- The most common little black bugs found on dogs are fleas but other bugs can look similar.

 Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 A reader wrote in with a question about little black bugs on a dog:

 “My dog has lost hair in spots and is scratching a lot.
 I see little black bugs on him.
 He is white and very fuzzy, what could this be?”

-Finding little black bugs crawling on your dog could be is fleas.
+The most likely thing little black bugs on your dog could be is fleas.
 If you’ve never seen a flea, they’re about ⅛ of an inch long, sort of flat on the sides, dark brown and they tend to scurry and jump.
-They’re extremely common and often cause scratching that is worse right above the dog’s tail on his lower back area.
+There are other little black bugs that can crawl on dogs that I’ll discuss in this article.

 Even if the little black bugs on your dog are not fleas, rest assured most of these parasites are not too difficult to get rid of if you take the right approach.

 Four Common Kinds of Little Black Bugs on Dogs

 Fleas are the most common dog skin parasite and are large enough to be seen without a microscope.
 If your dog only has a few fleas, it might be tough to find them.
 You can also look for flea “dirt” which looks like black sand in the fur which turns red if dabbed with a wet tissue (it’s actually flea poop).

 Fleas cause a lot of scratching and are worse during warm seasons.
 There are many safe and effective ways to get rid of them.
 Don’t forget to treat all of your pets, your home and your yard if you want to beat fleas.

 Ticks range in size from about 1/32 of an inch all the way to 1+ inches when engorged.
 The small ones are often called “seed ticks” and I’ve seen dogs with literally dozens of them.